 For example, you might walk in and quite early in the interview say something like: "I have a stutter.
 It's not an issue for me and I am happy to talk about it."

-- Make an asset of your stuttering.
+Make an asset of your stuttering.
 Think of some ways that you can relate skills that you have developed living with a stutter to the role.
-Discuss the ways in which this might make you an even better candidate for the job, for example resilience, patience, empathy, tolerance, a focus upon what is being said rather than how it is said.
+Discuss the ways in which this might make you an even better candidate for the job, for example resilience, patience, empathy, tolerance, an ability to focus upon what is being said rather than how it is said.